libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 1. **Packed tree serialisation** — the form used by `huff` and `avhu`, distinct from §2.3.2.
 See §6 for what has been ruled out.
-2. **The version 1 to 4 A/V codec.** Compression enum 3 is not version
+2. **The version 4 A/V codec.** Compression enum 3 is not version 5's
-   5's `avhu`; it is the earlier codec that `avhu` replaced.
+   `avhu`; it is the earlier codec that `avhu` replaced, and it exists only in version 4 — versions 1 to 3 predate any A/V support, so the enum has no value 3 there.
 Laserdisc images for older emulators use it, so full coverage needs both.

+   Not measured.
+The two pre-version-5 images to hand are both version 3 and both compression enum 2, so nothing here has ever seen enum 3;
+   what is written above about it is inference from the version it appears in, not a reading.
 3. **CD framing** — sector and subchannel interleave, the ECC bitmap, and the per-codec header shape. `cdfl` is the odd one and needs its own check.